technovangelist/katacoda-scenarios/monitorworkloads/migrateapplication/step2.md

 We now have a working database.
 Let's work on the first of our web server components: discounts.
 This is a flask-based Python application.

+1. If you weren't able to complete the last section or the yaml file doesn't work, run this command to reset the db.yaml file: `cp -i /root/completedfiles/db.yaml /root/workshop/db.yaml`{{execute}}
-1. Create a discounts.yaml file using this command `touch ~/workshop/discounts.yaml`{{execute}}.
+2. Create a discounts.yaml file using this command `touch ~/workshop/discounts.yaml`{{execute}}.
-2. Add the following content to this file:
+3. Add the following content to this file:
     <pre class="file" data-target="clipboard">
     apiVersion: apps/v1
     kind: Deployment